icosa-foundation/open-brush-docs/user-guide/using-the-open-brush-tools-quick-tools-and-menu-panels/tools-panel/selection-options.md

 ## Move Selection to Layer

-You can move selected strokes to a specific layer using the layer controls.
-This helps organize your sketch by grouping related elements together.
+You can move selected strokes and media widgets to the active layer:

+1. Select the items you want to move.
+2. Open the Layers panel and make the destination layer active.
+3. Select **Move Selection to Current Layer**.

+This changes the layer of the existing items.
+Use **Copy Selection to Current Layer** when you want duplicates on the active layer instead.

 ## Erase Media Widgets